lty2226262/blog/self-driving/self-driving-nano-degree/Lesson2_Finding_Lane_Line_on_the_road/Lesson2_Finding_Lane_Line_on_the_road.md

 First off, rho and theta are the distance and angular resolution of our grid in Hough space.
 The units are pixel and radian.

+The threshold parameter specifies the minimum number of votes (intersections in a given grid cell) a candidate line needs to have to make it into the output.